 Cost of Caregiving is Expensive

-Health insurance and Medicarepay little for the costs of extended care dealing with activities of daily living or supervision due to cognitive issues.
+Health insurance and Medicarepay little for long-term health care costs dealing with daily living activities or supervision due to cognitive issues.

 Many experts recommend Long-Term Care Insurance to address these costs.
-As medical science extended lifespan, it also increased the risk of needing extended care, which can have emotional as well as the financial and physical impact on families.
+As medical science extended lifespan, it also increased the risk of needing extended care, which can have an emotional, physical, and financial impact on families.

 “People mistakenly associate Long-Term Care with nursing home care, but most care actually takes place at home or in the community."Jesse Slome, executive director of the American Association for Long-Term Care Insurance (AALTCI)